Indonesia national football team: 2024 ASEAN Championship

-Shin's Contract Termination
+Shin's dismissal

-On 6 January 2025, PSSI announced the termination of Shin Tae-yong's contract as Head Coach of the Indonesian Senior and U-23 National Teams.
-The Indonesian FA President Erick Thohir said the dismissal was due to communication and tactical issues, with the defeat against China and failure in the ASEAN Championship being the determining factors.
+On 6 January 2025, PSSI announced the termination of Shin Tae-yong's contract as head coach.
+The Indonesian FA president Erick Thohir said the dismissal was due to communication and tactical issues, with the defeat against China and failure in the ASEAN Championship being the determining factors.

-The dismissal triggered significant backlash from supporters, who believed that Shin Tae-yong had played a major role in elevating the reputation of Indonesian football.
+The dismissal triggered significant backlash from supporters, who believed that Shin had played a major role in elevating the reputation of Indonesian football.

-2025: Patrick Kluivert era
+2025: Patrick Kluivert's tenure

 Following Shin Tae-yong's dismissal, on 8 January 2025, the PSSI officially appointed Patrick Kluivert as head coach, with Alex Pastoor and Denny Landzaat assisting him with a contract until 2027.
 In the continuation of third round World Cup qualifiers, Indonesia's first match under Kluivert ended in a 1–5 away loss to Australia, but they bounced back by defeating Bahrain 1–0 at home.
 On 5 June 2025, Indonesia managed to defeat China 1–0, their first win against the latter in 38 years.
 The win advanced Indonesia to the fourth round of World Cup qualification.

-Elimination from the World Cup qualification and dismissal

 However, in the fourth round, Indonesia was beaten by Saudi Arabia 2–3 and Iraq 0–1, thus eliminating Indonesia from the World Cup contention.
 Following the elimination, widespread fan disappointment sparked calls for Kluivert’s immediate dismissal.
 The anger intensified after Kluivert and his assistants returned to the Netherlands without issuing an apology or accepting responsibility for the defeat.
 On 16 October 2025, PSSI decided to parted ways with Kluivert and the rest of the coaching staffs through a mutual agreement.

+2026: John Herdman appointment

+On 3 January 2026, PSSI officially appointed former Canada national team head coach John Herdman as the new head coach of the national team.
+Herdman made his debut in the 2026 FIFA Series, with a 4–0 win against Saint Kitts and Nevis.
+Indonesia finished second in its section of the FIFA Series after a 0–1 defeat against Bulgaria in the following match.